 - The key to a successful neutral palette is CONTRAST.

-- Notice the main fabric has light-lights (a creamy background), dark-darks (each shape is outlined with a dark charcoal) and various shades and tones in between.
+- Notice the main fabric has light-lights (a creamy background), dark-darks (each shape is outlined with a dark charcoal).
+Also, there are various shades and tones in between.

 The Villas at Pheasant Creek have tall ceilings for a lofty, open feel.
-To emphasize the height, our team designed long draperies in the living room that extend past the top of the windows.
-We brought contrast to the tops of the drapes with elegant black wood poles; this brings your eyes up and around the living room.
+To emphasize the height, our team designed long draperies in the living room.
+They extend past the top of the windows.
+We brought contrast to the tops of the drapes with elegant black wood poles.
+This brings your eyes up and around the living room.

 We installed 4 individual rods instead of 1 continuous rod for a few reasons: